awslabs/aws-lambda-rust-runtime/README.md

 __Amazon Linux 1__

 Amazon Linux 1 uses glibc version 2.17, while Rust binaries need glibc version 2.18 or later by default.
-However, with `cargo-lambda`, you can specify a different version of glibc.
+However, with Cargo Lambda, you can specify a different version of glibc.

 If you are building for Amazon Linux 1, or you want to support both Amazon Linux 2 and 1, run: